 If you’re looking to “wow” your guests with a one-of-a-kind wedding ceremony, Puerto Rico has some of the most unique and iconic venues in the Caribbean.
-From historic forts to a world-class art museum, discover the perfect place to celebrate your big day.
+Get inspired by these breathtaking venues — all located in walkable San Juan and near amazing restaurants, historic landmarks, and other must-see sites in Puerto Rico's buzzing capital city.

 Before printing your invitations, be sure to receive permission to hold your ceremony at these historic sites.
 Depending on your exact wedding location, different permits may be required from the National Park Service, the government of Puerto Rico, or the municipality of San Juan.